 Mercyhurst University is committed to providing exceptional learning experiences to our students while prioritizing health and safety of the community.
-There are a number of adjustments to the academic programming for fall 2020, and this page will provide those updates as they are finalized.
+There are a number of adjustments to the academic programming for the Spring 2021 semester, and this page will provide those updates as they are finalized.

 Teaching and Learning During COVID-19

 Despite the challenges presented by the COVID-19 pandemic, the mission of Mercyhurst University remains the same.
 We must continue to educate students to think and act critically, creatively, and ethically as productive members of society committed to transforming the world.
 Maintaining face-to-face teaching and learning opportunities for the Mercyhurst community while ensuring the safety of the entire community requires a creative and collaborative approach.

 Mercyhurst will operate under an alternative academic calendar for the Spring 2021 Semester.

 Under this plan, the university will begin traditional classes on Monday, Jan.
 25. Classes will continue uninterrupted through the traditional Spring Break in March.
 This streamlined approach is designed to limit student and faculty travel during the semester and limit the introduction of COVID-19 to the campus community from potential hot spots in other parts of the country or world as identified by the Centers for Disease Control and Prevention.